-Anticipated Date of Completion: Q4 2025

-Racial Equity Metric: At least 50 new units of PSH occupied by BIPOC households.
+Anticipated Date of Completion: Q4 2025 Needs for Success: Staffing, Coordination, Funding Racial Equity Metric: At least 50 new units of PSH occupied by BIPOC households.

 2. Low-barrier shelter that uses a trauma-informed approach to safety.

 Many people currently living outside in the "jungle" area are not eligible for or willing to navigate the high threshold of our current emergency shelter system.
 In addition, our local shelter, funded through the Department of Social Services (DSS), can be difficult for people with severe service needs to access and maintain.
 Here are some of the prerequisites that prevent easy access to emergency shelter when people need it: